hydeiablakey/real_estate_monopoly/README.md

 Begin Running the Application:
 ```
-npm run dev
+npm start
 ```

-Afterwards you should be ready to start using and running the real_estate_monopoly app here: [localhost:8080/](http://localhost:8080/)
+Afterwards you should be ready to start using and running the real_estate_monopoly app here: [localhost:3000/](http://localhost:3000/)